School of Communication

 - Visual Communication

 Debbie Cook is an internationally recognised designer and illustrator.
-As a Tutor on the Visual Communication programme at the Royal College of Art, Debbie Cook researches interdisciplinary group learning.
+As a Senior Tutor on the Visual Communication programme at the Royal College of Art, Debbie Cook researches interdisciplinary group learning.

 Debbie Cook has worked extensively in the area of communication design, creating design and illustration for animation, postage stamps, books, newspapers, posters, advertising campaigns, TV graphics and museums.
 She has spoken about illustration on Radio 4, BBC 1 and lectured internationally.Show more